McQuade Park Windsor

 McQuade Park was planned by Lachlan Macquarie in 1810 as the abundant square that was to stand in front of St Matthews Church, Windsor.

-Today it is a lovely large park in historic Windsor featuring a large sporting field with a heritage rotunda, a children’s playground, toilets and picnic shelters.
-A large pond features at one end of the park, often used as a scenic backdrop for weddings and photos or a pleasant place to see the local ducks.
-Take the time to have a short stroll around the park.
+Today, it is a spacious and picturesque park in historic Windsor, featuring a large sports field, a heritage rotunda, public toilets, and picnic shelters.
+A scenic pond at one end of the park adds to its charm and is a popular backdrop for wedding photos or a peaceful spot to watch the local ducks.
+It's an ideal place for a relaxing stroll.

 For those interested in early European history you will also find a large statue of Governor Macquarie.
 The statue is located directly opposite one of the great early churches and cemeteries in the Hawkesbury, New South Wales – St Matthews Church.
 The park has ample car parking available.